ModeFace to face Online

-- a senior education improvement leader.
+- a senior education improvement leader

 The team comprises:

-- Bruce Armstrong, subject matter expert
+- Bruce Armstrong, former deputy secretary Department of Education and subject matter expert

-- Michelle Bickley-Miller, subject matter expert
+- Michelle Bickley-Miller, former school principal and subject matter expert

-- Mark Brear, director, people advisory services
+- Mark Brear, director, People Advisory Services

-- Dr Sonia Sharp, partner, people advisory services
+- Dr Sonia Sharp, partner, People Advisory Services

-- Jill Tulloch, associate partner, people advisory services.
+- Jill Tulloch, associate partner, People Advisory Services

-Over 4.5 months, you will engage with and contribute to:
+Over 4 months, you will engage with and contribute to:

-- 5 online workshops (16 hours)
+- 3 workshops (22.5 hours)